5 RW+ Membership Benefits

 To help you strengthen and protect your back, Tamir created this quick but challenging circuit of five bodyweight back exercises.

-Repeat, pulling left hand up to ribs: Perform each exercise below for the number of reps listed, resting for 20 seconds between exercises.
+Our Mental Strategies to Avoid the Wall: Perform each exercise below for the number of reps listed, resting for 20 seconds between exercises.
 Repeat the full circuit a total of 3 times.
 Each move is demonstrated by Tamir in the video above so you can learn the proper form.
 An exercise mat is recommended.